 - Softer cereals

-Usually, after ten days, you can start to resume your natural diet, but ensure to stay away from crunchy or sharp foods until you are completely healed.
+Usually, after ten days, you can resume your natural diet, but stay away from crunchy or sharp foods until you are completely healed.
 Foods to avoid are:

 - Raw vegetables or hard fruits

 Buccal fat removal typically results in a more contoured and slimmed-down facial appearance, particularly in the cheek area, giving a more defined, “chiseled” look.